-It is not yet possible to withdraw part of your pension in one go when you retire (a lump sum).
-This is possible from 1 July 2024 at the earliest.
-Minister Schouten sent a letter about this to the Senate and the House of Representatives.
-It states that the commencement date of the lump sum will be postponed by at least 6 months to 1 July 2024.
+To withdraw part of your pension in one go when you retire (a lump sum) is postponed again.
+This is possible from 1 January 2025 at the earliest.
+Minister Schouten informed the House of Representatives that the previously announced effective date of 1 July 2024 is no longer feasible.

 Then you cannot yet opt for a lump sum.
 The government has already postponed the commencement date several times.
-It is also not yet certain whether you can opt for a lump sum from 1 July 2024.
+It is also not yet certain whether you can opt for a lump sum from 1 January 2025.
 This depends on the treatment of the legislative proposal in parliament.
+That is scheduled for early 2024.
+The government indicates that further postponement of the date is also possible.

 What is a lump sum?